What is Maintenance, Repair, and Operations (MRO)?

 Improve MRO Efficiency with EcoOnline’s Health & Safety Software

 EcoOnline’s Health and Safety software can allow you to easily track any incidents, hazards, near-misses, and positive observations in the workplace.
-It’s an excellent platform businesses that want to improve safety in the workplace and to introduce MRO efficiency in their operations.
+It’s an excellent platform businesses that want to improve health and safety in the workplace and to introduce MRO efficiency in their operations.